silviaCerby/gitbook/docs/management/identity_providers_(idps)/scim/set-up-your-business-email-domain-to-use-it-in-cerby.md

 ---
-description: This article describes how to grant access to Cerby to use your business email domain via an Amazon SES integration.
+description: "This article describes how to grant access to Cerby to use your business email domain via an Amazon SES integration."
 intercom_id: 5855181
 ---